Trend-Aware Multi-Task Learning for Short-Term Energy Forecasting: CaReTS Framework

 \subsection{Multi-Task Learning}

 Building upon the dual-stream architectures introduced above, the CaReTS framework adopts a multi-task learning strategy to jointly model three interrelated tasks: trend classification, deviation estimation, and output prediction.
-This design is intended to improve forecasting accuracy while enhancing interpretability by explicitly separating the modelling of trend from that of magnitude.
+This design is intended to improve forecasting accuracy while providing a structured separation between trend and magnitude components.
+In the context of energy forecasting, these tasks correspond to capturing directional signals (e.g., price increase or load variation) and their associated magnitudes, which are directly relevant for operational decision-making.

 In architecture (a), all three tasks are learned in parallel.
 The overall loss function $L_{(a)}$ is formulated as:

-where $L_{ca}$ corresponds to the trend classification loss, evaluating the correctness of predicted trend (e.g., upward or downward movement) across multiple future steps; $L_{de}$ represents the deviation estimation loss, responsible for quantifying the magnitude of deviations at each step relative to $x_n$; $L_{op}$ denotes the output prediction loss, aimed at minimizing the discrepancy between the final predicted value $\hat{\textbf{y}}$ and the ground truth; $\alpha_{ca},\alpha_{de}$, and $\alpha_{op}$ are the balancing weights of each tasks.
-A detailed formulation of each loss will be presented in Section \ref{sec:4}.
+where $\alpha_{ca},\alpha_{de}$, and $\alpha_{op}$ are the balancing weights of each tasks; $L_{ca}$ corresponds to the trend classification loss, evaluating the correctness of predicted trend (e.g., upward or downward movement) across multiple future steps. $L_{de}$ represents the deviation estimation loss, which supervises the intermediate magnitude component relative to $x_n$, while $L_{op}$ denotes the output prediction loss, which supervises the final reconstructed forecast after combining the trend and deviation components.
+These two losses play different roles: $L_{de}$ encourages the deviation branch to learn a meaningful magnitude representation, whereas $L_{op}$ ensures that the fused output remains numerically accurate.
+Therefore, $L_{de}$ acts as component-level supervision, while $L_{op}$ acts as prediction-level supervision.
+A detailed formulation of each loss will be presented in Section \ref{sec:3}.

 In contrast, architecture (b) simplifies the learning objective to two tasks, as it does not use an explicit fusion module.
 Here, the deviation estimation and output prediction are effectively combined into a single regression task, resulting in the following loss function: